-Table 2: Empirical sizes of the proposed test, the APR test (Ayyala et al., 2017), and the CQ test (Chen and Qin, 2010) for the two-sample hypotheses under the temporal dependence parameter $\rho{\text{time}} = 0.1, 0.3, 0.5, (n_0, p) = (100, 400)$, and the error term following a multivariate t-distribution and a gamma distribution.
+Table 2: Empirical sizes of the proposed test, the APR test (Ayyala et al., 2017) and the CQ test (Chen and Qin, 2010) for the two-sample hypotheses under the temporal dependence parameter $\rho{\text{time}} = 0.1, 0.3, 0.5, (n_0, p) = (100, 400)$, and the error term with the multivariate t distribution and the Gamma distribution.

-Method $\rho{\rm time}$ under t distribution $ \rho{\text{time}} $ under Gamma distribution
+Method - ρ{time} under t distribution $ ho{ ext{ inne}}$ under Gamma distribution

 0.1 0.3 0.5 0.1 0.3 0.5

 Proposed 0.052 0.046 0.030 0.072 0.054 0.036

 APR 0.000 0.000 0.000 0.000 0.000 0.000

 CQ 0.732 1.000 1.000 0.804 1.000 1.000

 Next, we compare the proposed test with the SN test of Wang and Shao (2020) in the one-sample testing problem.
-We use one time series generated from the MA model and the AR model in the two-sample setting as the observed data.
+We used one time series generated from the MA model and the AR model respectively in the two-sample setting as the observed data.
 Table 3 reports the empirical sizes of the proposed and the SN tests under the MA and AR models.
-The results show that both tests control their sizes under the model settings for the experiment sample sizes and dimensions.
-Figures 5 and 6 report the empirical power of each of the two tests.
-To make the power comparison fair, we perform the same adjustment on the critical values of the tests as in the two-sample simulation to make the two tests have the same empirical size of 0.05.
+It shows that both of the tests could control their sizes under the model settings for the sample sizes and dimensions experimented.
+Figures 5 and 6 report the empirical powers of the two tests.
+To make the power comparison fair, we conducted the same adjustment on the critical values of the tests as the two-sample simulation to make the two tests have the same empirical size of 0.05.

-The results show that our proposed test has considerably higher power than that of the SN test in all cases.
+It can be seen that our proposed test has considerably higher power than the SN test for all the cases.
 Although the SN test is able to control its size around the nominal level, it suffers some power loss by avoiding estimating the long-run covariance matrix of the test statistic.
-This is consistent with the results of the theoretical power comparison of the two tests in Section 6.
-Our testing procedure is based on a novel kernel-smoothing estimator for the variance of the L_2 -type BEU-statistic under high-dimensional time series data.
-Compared with the SN approach, the advantage in terms of power is a main contribution of our proposed test.
+This is consistent with the theoretical power comparison of the two tests in Section 6.
+Our testing procedure is based on a novel kernel smoothing estimator for the variance of the L_2 type BEU-statistic under high-dimensional time series data.
+Comparing to the self-normalization approach, the advantage in power is a main contribution of our

-Figure 4: Empirical powers of the proposed test (red) and the APR test (blue) with respect to the signal strength r_0 (horizontal axis) for the two-sample hypotheses under the AR model with multivariate-t-distributed errors and gamma-distributed errors, sample size $n_0 = 100$, dimension p = 400, three levels of temporal dependence ρ{time} , and two values of signal proportions.
+Figure 4: Empirical powers of the proposed test (red) and the APR test (blue) with respect to the signal strength r_0 (horizontal axis) for the two-sample hypotheses under the AR model with the multivariate-t-distributed errors and the Gamma-distributed errors, the sample size $n_0 = 100$, the dimension p = 400, three levels of the temporal dependence ρ{time} and two values of the signal proportions.